GSA/ficam-playbooks/_playbooks/digital_signing_ofr.md

 8. Select a **Commitment Type** from the pull-down menu.
 9. In the **Purpose for signing this document**, type the purpose or leave blank.
 10. To ensure the correct certificate is used, click the **Change** button.
 11. In the Certification Selection box, there may be multiple certificates.
-Select the first **unexpired** certificate with your name;  then _Click here to view the certificate properties_.<br />
+Select the first **unexpired** certificate with your name.
+Then click the **Click here to view the certificate properties** link.<br />
     [![OFR Windows Security Certificate Type]({{site.baseurl}}/assets/piv/ofr_windows_sec_piv_or_purch_cert.png){:style="width:80%;"}]({{site.baseurl}}/assets/piv/ofr_windows_sec_piv_or_purch_cert.png){:target="_blank"}{:rel="noopener noreferrer"}
 12. The **Certificate Details** box appears.
 Go to the _Details_ tab and scroll down to _Key Usage_.
 Single-click on it.
 The lower text box should now display “Digital Signature, Non-Repudiation” (for PIV card certificate) or “Digital Signature” (for a purchased certificate).
 If it does, then this is the right certificate.
 Click **OK** to close the window and proceed with signing.<br />
     [![OFR Certificate Details]({{site.baseurl}}/assets/piv/ofr_certificate_details.png){:style="width:60%;"}]({{site.baseurl}}/assets/piv/ofr_certificate_details.png){:target="_blank"}{:rel="noopener noreferrer"}